berkes/drupalyuibasetheme/genesis/css/README.txt

     layout.css
-      Genesis layout methods - layout.css has full instructions and comments included. layout-tidy.css is a compressed verions of layout.css and is the one Genesis uses by default.
+      Genesis layout methods.
+See /css/uncompressed/layout.css for full instructions and comments.